anilabhadatta/educative.io_scraper/README.md

 I want to clarify that I am not accountable for any inappropriate use of this scraper.
 I developed it solely for research purposes and take no responsibility for its misuse.

-Repository Version: v4.0.2 (Recommended)
+Repository Version: v4.0.19 (Recommended)
-Master Branch: v3-master</code></pre>
+Master Branch: v4-dev</code></pre>
 ```
-1. Updates Information
+Updates Information
--  Added Html2PdfConverter (v4.0.0+)
--  Add terminal mode feature - Run `python EducativeScraper.py --help` for details (v3.9.5)
--  Single file implementation changed - uses extension to get page data. (v3.9.1)
--  Cloudlabs, Projects can now be scraped using Auto/Manual Scraper (v3.9.0)
--  SandPack code container support added
--  SingleFile injection script now uses single-file-cli logic instead of custom (v3.7.4)
--  Injectes SingleFile through Local.
-Script faster by 10 seconds per topic, fixes Iframe (v3.7.3)
--  AutoFixUrl and AutoResume were added (v3.6.5+)
-      * AutoFixUrl: The urls text file will be automatically updated based on the last topic URL from the Log File.
-        If a manual edit was done on the text file then consider unchecking this option.
-      * AutoResume (Recommended): Retries 3/4 times if there is any error occurs for a specific URL.
-        If it still fails, then consider checking the log for more details.
--  Undetected driver replaced by SeleniumBase (Bypass Cloudflare Turnstile) (v3.5.7+)
--  Run with --install arg again OR manually clean install (v3.5.7+)
--  Delete the old UserDataDir (v3.5.5+)
--  No existing Chrome browser should be running in the background (v3.4.2+)
--  Redownload Chrome Binary and Chrome driver. (v3.4.2+)
--  If Undetected/SeleniumBase does not work then UNCHECK and use default webdriver. (v3.4.2+)
-2. Send a mail notification status, Setup here: /src/Main/MailNotify.py
+1. New architecture introduced:
+   - Topic content is now stored in the database and can be rendered in Educative Viewer v5.
+   - The viewer renders each topic dynamically by component type, delivering an experience close to Educative.io.
+2. V4 will maintain and provide fixes only for the API Scraper.
+3. V3 will maintain and provide fixes for the Single File HTML-based Scraper.
 ```
 ###

-## To view the downloaded courses, you can use the [Educative-Viewer](https://github.com/anilabhadatta/educative-viewer) repository, which provides a better readability and user-friendly interface for accessing the downloaded course content.
+## To view the downloaded courses, you can use the [Educative-Viewer V5](https://github.com/Biraj2004/EducativeViewer) repository, which provides a better readability and user-friendly interface for accessing the downloaded course content.

 ## Steps to use the scraper: